simonjoom/Apollo-RFX-PRISMA-ssr-boilerplate/README.md

       </ApolloProvider>
       </Provider>
 ```
+As well after thinking that a apollo-cache-redux is not the solution (we want apollo)

 So after many investigation with redux original code.
 I decided to create a modified 'createStore' from original redux ->see [***configureStore.js***](./src/configureStore.js)